isomerpages/mindef-rsaf-raid/_partner-with-us/Open Challenges Option A.md

 variant: markdown
 description: ""
 ---
+<h2>Explore our Open Challenges</h2>
-<h5>Explore our Open Challenges section, where we spotlight ongoing issues and improvement opportunities within our company.
-We warmly invite innovative thinkers and potential partners to join us in crafting solutions and driving progress together.</h5>
+<p> We put a on spotlight ongoing issues and improvement opportunities within our company, and warmly invite potential partners to join us in crafting solutions and driving progress together.</p>
 <br>
 <hr>
 <div class="table-responsive-lg">